200 South Hamilton Road

 friends of Ms. Peiffer and thanked the advocates, family, and friends who

-he observed children on roads that lacked sidewalks or trails and said that
+observed children on roads that lacked sidewalks or trails and said that sight

-sight weighed heavily on his mind when he drove.
-He added that his wife
+weighed heavily on his mind when he drove.
+He added that his wife worked as

-worked as a public school teacher and urged drivers to pay attention.
+a public school teacher and urged drivers to pay attention.
+Weaver also

-Weaver also recognized Mr. Orsley’s comments during the Hearing of
+recognized Mr. Orsley’s comments during the Hearing of Visitors.

 President Bowers acknowledged those in the audience who spoke regarding